wix-incubator/node-workshop/02-exercises/02-todomvc-client/README.md

    Each missing function has a comment describing exactly what to do.
    Once `npm test` succeeds, you're done.
    The missing code and tests are in:
+   * `lib/db.js`: the db code, modified to use Promises.
    * `server.js`: implementation of an express server that serves the HTML and client-side JS.
    * `test/render-component-spec.js`: implement the two tests